-The MC9S12DP512 provides three independent SPI-Ports.
-The first SPI port is designated SPI0 and consists of four individual signals: MISO, MOSI, SCK and /SS (MCU port pins PS4 to PS7).
-These signals are not used on-bord the HCS12 T-Board, though they can be accessed through the header ring.
+SPI0 consists of four individual signals: MISO, MOSI, SCK and /SS (MCU port pins PS4 to PS7).
+These signals are not used on-bord the CardS12, though they can be accessed through the header connectors at the edges of the board.

-The following listing demonstrates some basic functions (initialization, 8-bit data transfer) for the SPI-Port SPI0:
+The following listing demonstrates some basic functions (initialization, 8-bit data transfer) for the SPI-Port SPI0 (chip select signal handling not included):